nadavmatalon/battleships_web/README.md

 ##General Description

-The game of 'Battleships' written in Ruby & JavaScript according to TDD.
+The game of __Battleships__ written in [Ruby](https://www.ruby-lang.org/en/) and [JavaScript](http://en.wikipedia.org/wiki/JavaScript) according to [TDD](http://en.wikipedia.org/wiki/Test-driven_development) (testing with [Rspec](http://rspec.info/) and [Capybara](https://github.com/jnicklas/capybara)).

-For general information please see: [Wikipedia on Battleships](http://en.wikipedia.org/wiki/Battleship_(game))
+For more information about the game see: [Wikipedia on Battleships](http://en.wikipedia.org/wiki/Battleship_(game))

 ##How to Play

+The game of __Battleships__ is typiclly played with 2 players.

-The goal of Battleships is to sink all of the other player's ships before they manage to sink your own ships.
+The goal of each player is to be the first to sink all of the other player's ships.

-The game begins with each player setting up their own board with a set of 10 ships of different kinds (and without letting the other player peak!)
+The game begins with each player setting up their own board with a collection of 10 ships of different kinds (and without letting the other player peak!)

 Each player set of ships consists of: